Great Recession in Russia: Steel industry

 Russian steel industry is dependent on foreign markets and domestic construction and automobile industries.
 Crisis in the industry was first publicly reported in the end of September – early October.
 Magnitogorsk Iron and Steel Works laid off 3,000 workers (10% of its Urals staff) and reduced output by 15% on 7 October, another layoff of 1,300 was announced in early November.
 Severstal reduced domestic production by 25%; its US and Italian production dropped by 30%.
 Evraz Group, employer of 40 thousands workers in Kemerovo Oblast, was reported negotiating layoffs with the unions and regional government since 30 October.
 The company, specializing in construction-grade rolled steel, was inherently in worse position than other Russian steel mills.
 13 November Evraz announced that, instead of layoffs, it will decrease workers' wages by a third.
 Some of Evraz facilities were converted to a four-day working week; the company reduced output to an estimated 50–60% of its capacity.

 On 18 November Goskomstat insider reported an unprecedented drop in industrial prices – minus 6.6% monthly, following a 0.8% drop in September (the agency itself delayed its regular monthly report).
 Most of the losses concentrate in raw material industries; automobile and tool-making industries dropped only 0.4%.
 In two months, gasoline and diesel oil wholesale prices dropped by 12.8% and 16.5%.
 The worst price fall hit the steel industry: pig iron and ferric alloys dropped 21.7% in October after an 8.9% drop in September.
 Prices on aluminum and nickel are down to break-even point.
 The decline is sufficient to indicate a recession.

-In November the industry relied on government funds distributed through Vneshtorgbank loans.
+In November the industry relied on government funds distributed through loans from VTB Bank.
 VTB issued a 10 billion roubles emergency loan to Evraz to finance its current tax payments; a similar 5 billion loan was issued to OAO TMK.
 Magnitka was reported "in the line" for VTB financing.
 The industry continued to implode, and on 14 and 18 November Novolipetsk Steel shut down two of its five blast furnaces, reducing its pig iron capacity by 2.5 million metric tons, or 27%.
 On the same day Novolipetsk Steel denied steel shipments to GAZ due to automobile maker's default on payments.